New Legislation Positions Indiana at the Forefront of Immigration Enforcement

 • Inform the alien that he is being held pursuant to a detainer.

-• Shields governmental bodies or government employees from criminal or civil liability for any action taken to comply with a detainer under this law.
+• Shields governmental bodies or government employees from criminal or civil liability for any action taken to comply with a detainer under this law as long as the action does not violate federal or state law.

-• Authorizes the attorney general to defend a governmental entity that is sued for its actions relating to immigration enforcement under state laws if the governmental entity requests.
+• Authorizes the attorney general to defend a governmental entity that is sued for its actions relating to immigration enforcement under state laws if the governmental entity requests and its actions did not violate state or federal law.

 Prohibits Employers from Hiring Illegal Aliens